CESNET/du-docs/docs/agentk.md

     - ""
     verbs: ["get", "list", "watch", "create", "update", "delete", "patch"]
   ```

-  You need to specify the resources to your choosing..
+  You need to specify the resources to your choosing.
-  You can list all resources you have permission to by this command `kubectl api-resources --verbs=list -n <Your Namespace>`.
+  You can list all resources you have permission to by this command `kubectl api-resources --verbs=list -n <Your Namespace>`

 - Apply the deployment with the following command:
 `kubectl apply -n <Your Namespace> -f resoures.yaml`